spaceninja/dnd-adventures/src/adventures/history-channel/deck-6.md

 _Female Tiefling Rogue_

 The Pilot cuts a dashing figure at the bar, in her flight suit and cowboy hat.
-Her aviator sunglasses can’t conceal the twinkle in her eyes as the beckons the characters over to talk to her.
+Her aviator sunglasses can’t conceal the twinkle in her eyes as she beckons the characters over to talk to her.

 She says she was stranded on the station when it went into lockdown.
-She’d been ferrying employees between the ground and the station and now she can’t leave.
+She’d been ferrying employees to and from the surface and now she can’t leave.
 She hangs out in the lounge, watching the broadcast, drinking, and grumbling about the lockdown.

-Secretly, the Pilot is a spy for another corporation, sent to steal information about the time portal.
+Secretly, the Pilot is a spy from another corporation, sent to steal information about the time portal.
 She’s seen the characters on the broadcast and thinks they could help her.
 She has a way to blow the locks on her ship and will fly the characters out if they can acquire the plans for the portal and bring them to her.

 The Pilot uses the stats for a [**Spy**](https://www.dndbeyond.com/monsters/17021-spy).

-**Personality:** Suave, sneaky, capable.
+**Personality:** Suave, sneaky, good under pressure.

 **Quote:** _“Psst.
 Kid.
 Over here.
 You look capable.
 You help me out, and I’ll help you off the station.”_